jonsth131/ggtool/README.md

 ## Extract keys
 To use the tool the encryption keys need to be extracted from the 'Return to Monkey Island.exe' file.

 To do this run `ggtool extract-keys <EXE_FILE>` and the keys will be extracted to the folder *keys*.

+NB: This has been confirmed working with the macOS-binary as well.

 ## List files in ggpack
 To list existing files in a ggpack file run `ggtool list-files <PACK_PATH>`.